mkjubran/rate-accuracy-mvcnn/README.md

 --qp  |   QP value for P and I frames [40]
 --sr  |   search range [16]
 --res  |  resolution of the MB Grid (4,8,16) [8]

-Outputs:
+The JM_Cropped_MV_Stats generate the following items in JMMV parent directory:
-1. Cropped JM bitstream
+1. Cropped JM bitstream (x264)
-2. MV.bin file where MV values are mapped to a grid according to the correspodning MB position
+2. flow estimate file MV.bin
 3. States (including rate) per frame for the cropped bitstream
 4. Summary of states for the cropped bitstream
 5. States (including rate) per frame for the bitstream produced by the original JM encoder